mvh70/teamshots/docs/CREDIT_SYSTEM.md

 No more scattered credit fields across different models.
 All credit data is centralized.

 ### 3. Flexible Transfers
-Easy company-to-person credit transfers with proper transaction linking.
+Easy team-to-person credit transfers with proper transaction linking.

 ### 4. Real-time Balances
 Credit balances are always accurate and calculated from transaction history.